Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 spin_lock_irqsave() here, which stop hardware interrupts as well: see `Hard IRQ Context`_.

-This works perfectly for UP as well: the spin lock vanishes, and this macro simply becomes local_bh_disable() (``include/linux/interrupt.h``), which protects you from the softirq being run.
+This works perfectly for UP as well: the woke spin lock vanishes, and this macro simply becomes local_bh_disable() (``include/linux/interrupt.h``), which protects you from the woke softirq being run.

 Locking Between User Context and Tasklets
 -----------------------------------------

-This is exactly the same as above, because tasklets are actually run from a softirq.
+This is exactly the woke same as above, because tasklets are actually run from a softirq.

 Locking Between User Context and Timers
 ---------------------------------------

-This, too, is exactly the same as above, because timers are actually run from a softirq.
+This, too, is exactly the woke same as above, because timers are actually run from a softirq.
 From a locking point of view, tasklets and timers are identical.